disha91100/Power-Platform-Admin-in-a-day/Administration-and-Governance/M05B-HOL-Dataverse-for-Teams.md

 In this lab, you will complete the following exercises:

 - Exercise 1 - Explore the CoE Starter Kit
-- Exercise 2 - Perform a risk assessment of overshared resources
-- Exercise 3 - How much is a connector used in your
+- Exercise 2 - How much is a connector used in your
-- Exercise 4 - Review tenant audit logs
+- Exercise 3 - Review tenant audit logs
-- Exercise 5 - Application Compliance Process
+- Exercise 4 - Application Compliance Process

 ## Exercise 1: Explore the CoE Starter Kit